Needlework, Dept. 24

 • The Quilt of Valor Quilt Book will be used by QOV State Coordinators to help fill outstanding requests for a Quilt of Valor not covered by local groups and will ease the waiting list of requests.

-• The 2023 Quilt block square is The Split Back Star Block.
-Click here for the instructions
+• The 2024 Quilt block square is The Ohio Star Block Click here for the instructions

 Challenge Class

-This year’s Challenge Class for each major category is “Under the Sea
+This year’s Challenge Class for each major category is “On the Move

 Association of Connecticut Fairs Quilt Contest